 - 2014.
 A 2012 act extended that assessment to December 31, 2014, and added an assessment equal to 0.8766% of outpatient gross revenue from July 1, 2012 through December 31, 2014.
 A 2013 act retroactively started the additional assessment on June 10, 2012.
 A 2014 act extended both assessments through fiscal year 2018 and required them to be increased as needed to fund state Medicaid, TANF, and AABD payments.
-A 2015 act required both assessments to be increased enough from April through June 2015 to collect a total of \$27 million during that period. - 2.
-Hospital license fee: Established June 30, 2014 at \$55 per bed annually, or less if the Illinois Department of Public Health determines that amount is too high to comply with federal requirements. - 3.
+A 2015 act required both assessments to be increased enough from April through June 2015 to collect a total of \$27 million during that period.
+A 2016 act required additional amounts to be collected to help cover the state's share of the cost of some Patient Protection and Affordable Care Act recipients, once that cost is no longer fully paid by the federal government. - 2.
+Hospital license fee: Established June 30, 2014 at \$55 per bed annually (or less if the Illinois Department of Public Health determines that amount is too high to comply with federal requirements). - 3.
 Long-term-care assessment (nursing homes): 15% of each facility's gross receipts for services provided in the last state fiscal year.
 This was replaced by a long-term-care provider assessment fee from July 8, 1992 through June 30, 1993.
 This fee was abolished July 1, 1993 and replaced by the Nursing Home License Fee.
 A new long-term-care provider assessment took effect July 1, 2011.
-Beginning July 1, 2013, the assessment and license fee were extended to long-term-care facilities for persons under age 22 serving "clinically complex" residents. - 4.
+Beginning July 1, 2013, the assessment and license fees were extended to long-term-care facilities for persons under age 22 serving "clinically complex" residents. - 4.
 Developmentally disabled assessment: Initially, this was equal to 15% of a facility's gross receipts for services provided in the preceding state fiscal year.
 This was replaced by a developmentally disabled care provider assessment fee of 13% from July 1, 1992 through June 30, 1993.
 The current assessment took effect July 1, 1993. - 5.
 County hospital services assessment (on Cook County Hospital): An amount equal to 60% of the difference between total payments to Cook County Hospital from federal Medicaid assistance funds and \$78 million.
 That percentage was 63% from July 8, 1992 through July 13, 1993.
 Beginning July 14, 1993, the assessment was 71.7% of the difference between total payments to Cook County Hospital from federal Medicaid assistance funds and \$108.8 million, not to exceed the state's net payments to the county for hospital services after federal reimbursement.
 The current assessment took effect August 19, 2008. - 6.
 Supportive living facility assessment: Beginning July 1, 2014, \$2.30 per care day (days in which each apartment unit was occupied), plus a certification fee of \$100 per year per facility.